The-Relational-Technology-Project/neighborhood-api/README.md

 ## 🛣 Roadmap (v0.2+)

+We're starting with a simple service for stewards:

+- **📥 Paste-a-URL Resource Generator** – Turn links (ICS, RSS, Notion, etc.) into clean JSON resources
+- **📤 One-click publishing** – Approve and publish resources to your feed from a web interface
+- **🛠 Feed hosting and preview** – Serve and preview `/events`, `/plans`, and more without running your own infra

+Next phases may include:
 - Full schemas for all resource types
-- Web-based publishing form with steward review
-- Print + email digest generators
-- ActivityPub federation (e.g. @events@outersunset.api)
 - Widget library (calendar, map, digest)
+- Print/email digest generator
+- ActivityPub support for public feeds

 ---